Cost-Aware Dynamic Cloud Workflow Scheduling using Self-Attention and Evolutionary Reinforcement Learning: Experiments

 Moreover, Table \ref{Table:Main results} reveals that, upon increasing $\gamma$, the total costs achieved by SPN-CWS consistently exhibit a downward trend across all test scenarios.
 This suggests that a more relaxed SLA deadline coefficient encourages SPN-CWS to utilize cheaper VM instances, thereby effectively lowering the total costs.

-Fig. \ref{fig:VM fee and SLA} presents the VM fees and SLA penalties for each algorithm, from which we can see that GRP-HEFT tends to treat the SLA deadline as a hard constraint (the SLA penalty is 0), leading to excessively high VM rental fees.
+Fig. \ref{fig:VM fee and SLA} presents the VM fees and SLA penalties for each algorithm.
+We can see that GRP-HEFT tends to treat the SLA deadline as a hard constraint (the SLA penalty is 0), leading to excessively high VM rental fees.
 Similarly, ProLis, DSGP, and ES-RL also tend to produce excessively high VM rental fees.
 In contrast, SPN-CWS can better balance the trade-off between VM rental fees and SLA penalties, thanks to its capability of using global information to select suitable VM instances.
-SPN-CWS incurs higher SLA penalties compared to DSGP and ES-RL, but it can significantly reduce the total costs by using cheap VMs, especially on medium- and large-scenario CDMWS problems.
+SPN-CWS incurs higher SLA penalties compared to DSGP and ES-RL, but it can significantly reduce the total costs by using cheap VMs, especially on medium and large CDMWS problem scenarios.